earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-05-text-editors-for-science-workflows.md

 At the end of this activity, you will be able to:

-* Explain how text editors are used in a scientific workflow
+* Explain how text editors are used in a scientific workflow.
-* Change your default text editor in the command line
+* Change your default text editor in the command line.

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need

-Make sure you have followed the installation instructions on the <a href="{{ site.url }}/workshops/setup-earth-analytics-python/setup-git-bash-anaconda/">Setup Git, Bash & Anaconda</a> lesson.
+Make sure you have followed the installation instructions on the <a href="{{ site.url }}/workshops/setup-earth-analytics-python/setup-git-bash-conda/">Setup Git, Bash & Conda lesson</a>.

 Information below is adapted from materials by <a href="http://software-carpentry.org/" target = "_blank">Software Carpentry</a> and <a href = "https://cs61a.org/articles/vim.html#introduction" target = "_blank">UC Berkeley CS61a</a>.